Cross-validation on Extreme Regions: Extreme values, extreme risk and cross-validation: framework

-Since part of our proofs rely on \cite{gine2001consistency}, we may rather assume directly that the covering number for the $L_2$ norm of this family of functions decrease polynomially (with exponent $\vapnikG$) (see their condition (2.1)).
-This would not change the results.
-This condition is sometimes easier to check in practice.
+\begin{assumption}[Finite VC-dimension] The family $\mathcal{G}$ of predictors and the cost function $c$ are such that the class of functions $\{z\mapsto c(g,z) = c(g(x),y), g\in\mathcal{G}\}$ has a finite Vapnik-Chervonenkis (VC)-dimension $\vapnikG$, \ie the family of subgraphs $\big\{ \{(x,y, t): t < c(g(x), y) \}: t \in \rset, (x,y) \in \mathcal{Z}, g \in \mathcal{G} \big\}$ has VC-dimension $\vapnikG$. \end{assumption} This complexity assumption mainly allows us to use a uniform concentration inequality from \cite{gine2001consistency}, which requires that the covering number for the $L_2$ norm of this family of functions decrease polynomially (with exponent $\vapnikG$) (see their condition (2.1)).
+We may thus as well assume the latter weaker condition, which is sometimes easier to check in practice, instead of Assumption~\ref{assum:hypo-class}, without altering our results.

-For simplicity and in view of our focus on binary classification, we limit ourselves to a cost function bounded by $1$.
+For simplicity we limit ourselves to a cost function bounded by $1$.
 Our result may be extended to any bounded cost function at the price of a multiplicative scaling factor. \begin{assumption}[Normalized cost function] The cost function $c$ is non-negative and bounded by $1$,